develop4/tomcat-extension/README.md

 The Decoders default behavior should allow them to work without additional configuration.
 If the Decoder does require additional configuration then parameters can be passed from the decoder.properties file.

+At tomcat server startup the decryption modules are initialized.
+Then as tomcat reads the server configuration files the custom digester will decrypt the properties and perform variable substitution of the matched values.

 **Sample: catalina.properties**
 ```